jsdgdo/eleventy-blog-mnml/posts/hello.md

 ---
 date: Last Modified
 title: Hello world
+lang: en
+description: For a while now I've been wanting to host my own blog.
+This is it.
 ---

 For a while now I've been wanting to host my own blog.
 This is it.